fuzzylite/pyfuzzylite/README.md

 ***

 fuzzylite&reg; is a registered trademark of FuzzyLite Limited
 jfuzzylite&trade; is a trademark of FuzzyLite Limited
 pyfuzzylite&trade; is a trademark of FuzzyLite Limited
 QtFuzzyLite&trade; is a trademark of FuzzyLite Limited

 Copyright &#xa9; 2010-2023 FuzzyLite Limited.
-All rights reserved
+All rights reserved.